greg4shaw/PacMen-Exercise/README.md

 ## Roadmap

 PacMan has only just begun his adventures...
 His roadmap is slowly but surely building up to be one of the greatest to ever be travelled.
-He may turn different colors, he may move in other directions on the screen or bounce around and change direction when hitting a boundary, he may decide to change size and he may even get a girlfriend.
+He may turn different colors upon hitting a border, he may decide to randomly change size while he is travelling, he may hit the border after a certain amount of times and then disappear, and he may even get a girlfriend.
 Keep your eyes peeled for more adventures.

 ## Versioning